 Lack of Strategic Clarity

 Strategic clarity is a company’s critical competence to clearly describe, effectively articulate, quickly adjust, and properly execute the business goals and strategies.
 It is the inverse of strategic ambiguity.
-When decision-makers lose touch with the vital foundations of their business, they disengage with strategic clarity and bad decisions result.
+When decision-makers lose touch with the vital foundations of their business, they disengage with strategic clarity, and bad decisions result.
 As a result, it becomes more challenging to make the right decisions.

 A business strategy and supporting elements that do not directly motivate and provoke the employee population to accept is just a fantasy.
 Change is difficult, and no matter the path ahead, changes will be required in the operating model and workplace behaviors.
 For this reason, all employees’ stakeholders need to understand and believe that the company’s direction and plans will ultimately align with the corporate culture and their needs.

-Well-established Strategic Alignment Model represents a vital competitive value in today’s modern business enterprise.
+The well-established Strategic Alignment Model represents a vital competitive value in today’s modern business enterprise.
 An organization with highly-formalized and productive policies and practices in place can respond quickly in the face of changing market problems and opportunities.
 Because they aren’t mishandling resources and dealing with internal inefficiencies, such a business can be far more agile and dynamic in maintaining and communicating its strategic clarity.

 Research supports that less than 50% of corporate forward-looking and viable strategies progress to successful deployment.
 This condition is due primarily because the plan, though approved and endorsed by the executive team, is not fully understood or accepted by those employees responsible for executing.